truthcoin/www.truthcoin.info/_posts/2018-04-07-blockchain-fusion.md

 #### What do you say to holdouts (incl [Peter Thiel](https://www.cnbc.com/2018/03/15/peter-thiel-is-betting-on-bitcoin-to-be-the-online-equivalent-to-gold.html)) who think Bitcoin Core will just win on its own merits, ie without help from Fusion? #### {#holdouts}

 I believe in network effects just as much as them, if not more!!
 But the one thing I would ask them to explain is [the rise of the "Others" category](https://coinmarketcap.com/charts/#dominance-percentage).
-We've observed this phenomenon consistently over the past five years[^n], and it seems to be an empirical challenge to the network-effect theory.
+We've observed this phenomenon consistently over the past five years[^2], and it seems to be an empirical challenge to the network-effect theory.

-[^n]: In the beginning, this metric stood at zero.
+[^2]: In the beginning, this metric stood at zero.
 From there, it rose to 1.2% by March 2013, and then steadily to 5.3% by March 2017.
 From 3/2017 to 3/2018, in accelerated erratically to 18.09%, and is now the #2 category.
 It has been ahead of Ethereum (the #2) for the last three months.

 See: ["On the Use of Marketcap as a Measure of Cryptocurrency Value"](/files/on-marketcap/)